chrisjamiecarter/sports-statistics/Design.md

   - `SportsStatistics.Web.Components.Shared`.
 - Update `Routes.razor`, to change the `RouteView` element to an `AuthorizeRouteView` element.

+##### Add Identity Links to NavMenu

+In `SportsStatistics.Web`.

+- Update the `Components/Layout/NavMenu.razor` component to include:
+  - AuthorizeView.
+    - Authorized element for logout links.
+    - NotAuthorized element for login and register links.

 ---

 ## 🔐 Authentication & Identity